I am excited about introducing myself to you and your family. My mission is for our community to embrace wellness through total body awareness.

 I have studied dance and performed with some of the best, to include: Alvin Ailey American Dance Theatre, Dance Theatre of Harlem, Harkness House of Ballet, Chuck Davis African Dance Company, Eleo Pomare Dance Company, George Faison Universal Dance, NdiBem Theatrical Dance Production Company, and many Off-Broadway productions.

-I have taught classes and workshops for all ages and abilities: infants to seniors; in nursery schools and in adult day treatment centers; at universities and at professional studios and schools.
+I have taught classes and workshops for all ages and abilities: infants to seniors; in nursery schools and in adult day treatment centers; at pre-K through 12 schools, universities and at professional studios and schools.

 After teaching for many years, I have chosen to focus much of my teaching on children, during those foundational years.
 Clients have included Head Start and Early Head Start Programs, Alexandria Montessori School, St. Aidan’s Day School, Petit Scholars, and Children’s Studio School.

 I have come to understand that movement is a fulfilling pathway to wellness, and I am very excited to have you and your children join me on this pathway

 Just a Little Bit More About June Idrissa ...

 At the age of 6, June became fascinated by the pliability in the body of a contortionist she saw at a trade show.
 So inspired, she tried diligently to negotiate with her body until she successfully conformed to some of the positions she saw the contortionist accomplish.
 This sparked her interest in the body and movement.